And every single time we go out to eat, Remy orders chicken and French fries.

 - Reach for a different flavor.
 Discuss this with someone outside of your group.
 Find someone trustworthy who operates in a totally diverse space.
 Different perspectives are famously difficult to perceive on our own.
 Ask questions, try to get to the heart of it all.
 Prioritize understanding over defending.

-- Talk to someone who is in a similar position or place as the offender; pull from his tribe.
-When the World Vision crisis spiked, my first phone call was to Chris Marlow because he also leads a Christian international nonprofit using a sponsorship model.
+- Talk to someone who is in a similar place as the other person or group; pull from that tribe.
+When the World Vision fallout spiked, my first phone call was to Chris Marlow because he also leads a Christian international nonprofit using a sponsorship model.
 I said, “Unpack this for me from a leadership standpoint.
 What are all the factors I don’t understand?”
 Chris leant me some perspective that I absolutely 100% would not have grasped on my own.

 - Talk to someone who is older and wiser than you.
 Every year I get older, I become less of an ass.
 I will be a wonderful counselor in twenty years, for the love.
 We need mentors who know the value of compromise, humility, and compassion.
 The fervor of youth is a double-edged sword; it can be a mighty tool for the kingdom, but it can also wound and slice and destroy.
 Wisdom seeks out wisdom, not just affirmation.
 Older believers?
 Please mentor us.
 We need you.